fiberseq/FIRE/docs/FIRE-FDR-Peaks.md

 ## The FIRE score track

 The FIRE score track is a genome-wide track that reflects the aggregation of FIRE elements for all the Fiber-seq reads overlapping a genomic position.
-The FIRE score is comparable to DNase-seq and ATAC-seq accessibility tracks.
+The FIRE score track for Fiber-seq is comparable to DNase-seq and ATAC-seq accessibility tracks.
 Details on the FIRE score calculation are provided in the next section.

 ### FIRE score calculation